-The following bylaws were adopted during the 31st District Democrats’ 2019 Reorganization Meeting (January 12, 2019).
+The following bylaws were adopted during the 31st District Democrats’ 2019 Reorganization Meeting (January 12, 2019) and amended by a vote of the PCOs on June 22, 2022.

 THIRTY-FIRST LEGISLATIVE DISTRICT DEMOCRATIC ORGANIZATION BY-LAWS